 How Much is Pet Insurance?

-According to the North American Pet Health Insurance Association, the average cost for pet insurance is only $44/month.
+According to the North American Pet Health Insurance Association, the average cost for pet insurance is only $46 per month.

 However, that is just the average.

-In reality, you can expect to pay a lot less or more depending on your pet’s breed, age and where you live.
+In reality, you can expect to pay a lot less or more depending on your pet type, breed, age and where you live.
 For example, prices are different for dogs and cats.
 The average price for a dog is $49 per month and only $29 per month for cats.

 Did You Know?
 By comparing pet insurance quotes you can save over 50% for the same coverage!

-We recommend you get quotes from multiple providers because prices vary as much as 50% or more from company to company.
+We recommend you get quotes from multiple providers because prices vary as over 50% or more from company to company.
 This is because each pet insurer sets prices based on breed.